r0d3r1ch25/online_learning/pipelines/ingestion_service/README.md

     --data-binary @- http://localhost:8001/add
 ```

-The ingestion service provides the data source for the feature extraction and model training pipeline.
+The ingestion service provides the data source for the feature extraction and model training pipeline, orchestrated by Argo Workflows every 2 minutes with parallel model training.